SaaS SEO: Boost Your Software’s Online Visibility

 Step 1: Plan a SaaS SEO Discovery Session

-The first stage in developing your SEO strategy is to identify your brand’s mission, what you provide as a SaaS firm, and what searchable phrases you want to appear for.
+The first stage in developing your SEO strategy is identifying your brand’s mission, what you provide as a SaaS firm, and what searchable phrases you want to appear for.
 This comprises both internal and industry data, as well as external aspects such as customer behavior.

 Keyword Research